Arnold254-25/bahm/GITHUB_PAGES_SETUP.md

 - If the site doesn't load immediately, wait 5-10 minutes and refresh
 - Check the GitHub Actions tab for any deployment errors
 - Ensure all required files are committed to the master branch
+- If you get "No such file or directory @ dir_chdir0 - /github/workspace/docs" error, make sure the GitHub Actions workflow is properly configured